google/oss-fuzz/docs/reproducing.md

                      -v <b><i>$reproducer_file</i></b>:/testcase -t ossfuzz/<b><i>$target</i></b> reproduce <b><i>$fuzzer</i></b>
     </pre>

-  This is essentially the previous command that additonally mounts local sources into the running container.
+  This is essentially the previous command that additionally mounts local sources into the running container.
 - *Fix the issue.* Use the previous command to verify you fixed the issue locally.
    [Use gdb](debugging.md#debugging-fuzzers-with-gdb) if needed.
 - *Submit the fix.* ClusterFuzz will automatically pick up the changes, recheck the testcase